hung-ai-dev/paper_review/GAE.md

 λ ∈ [0,1].
 Var(GAE(γ,1))>Var(GAE(γ,0)) due to the number of terms in the summation (more terms usually means higher variance),
 γ determines thescale of the value function V<sup>π,γ</sup>
 λ adjusts the bias-variance tradeoff
-=> why we need to have both γ and λ ?, we can merge them into one constant
+=> why we need to have both γ and λ ?, we can merge them into one constant?
 According to the author, best value of λ is much lower than the best value of γ